YOUR FIRST APPOINTMENT

 Your first appointment will entail completing initial paperwork and consents, discussing confidentiality, and answering any questions you may have.
 We will also complete an assessment that will help us better understand your history, what brings you to therapy, and what you are hoping to gain from therapy.

 If you plan to use insurance, please bring your insurance card for your therapist to make a copy.
-Otherwise, you do not need to bring or fill out anything prior to this appointment.

 - ATTEND: Attend scheduled appointments, arrive on time, and attend regular sessions in the beginning until progress begins to be made (most people come weekly at first)